rust-lang/rust-analyzer/docs/book/src/installation/README.md

 SDKs, such as `org.freedesktop.Sdk.Extension.rust-stable` or `org.freedesktop.Sdk.Extension.llvm15`.

-If you use a Flatpak SDK for Rust, there should be no extra steps necessary.
+If you use a Flatpak SDK for Rust, it must be in your `PATH`:

+ * install the SDK extensions with `flatpak install org.freedesktop.Sdk.Extension.{llvm15,rust-stable}//23.08`
+ * enable SDK extensions in the editor with the environment variable `FLATPAK_ENABLE_SDK_EXT=llvm15,rust-stable` (this can be done using flatseal or `flatpak override`)

 If you want to use Flatpak in combination with `rustup`, the following steps might help: